auspatious/interoperability-handbook/Introduction.md

 the **CEOS Interoperability Handbook 2.0** was proposed.

 The **CEOS Interoperability Framework** was developed to guide the development of CEOS Interoperability Handbook for EO data services.
 Different entities within
-CEOS contributed towards development of CEOS Interoperability Handbook 2.0. with CEOS **Working Group on Information Systems and Services (WGISS)** as a lead for overall coordination and development of this handbook.
+CEOS contributed towards development of this Handbook with CEOS **Working Group on Information Systems and Services (WGISS)** as a lead for overall coordination and development.

 ## Purpose